 How Safe Are They For Families With Young Children?

-Very safe!
-While we understand your concerns especially when comparing a shower screen to a shower curtain, high-quality shower screens shouldn’t cause any problems in your family bathroom.
+High-quality shower screens shouldn’t cause any problems in your family bathroom.
 Ensure your bath shower screen is built from high-quality, toughened safety glass or you may come to regret it later on.
 The glass will also be bevelled, creating a smooth edge.
 If you’re worried, opt for a folding shower screen which can be tucked out of the way if the kids are around.

 How Much Do They Cost?